-Click on the Write Files tab in the lower portion of the Output window, and click on the Write button to write out the EDIF netlist as in the following figure 1-17.
+11. Click on the Output tab.
+By default the Filename will be the top level file .EDF, i.e. watch.edf in this tutorial.
+Click on the Write Files tab in the lower portion of the Output window, and click on the Write button to write out the EDIF netlist as in the following figure 1-16.